Warp self-service portal vs FedEx Freight portal.

 Enter shipment details on the public quote page

 The quote page is public — no login, no signup required.
-Entering the two ZIPs triggers a geocode lookup to resolve city and state.
-The pallet configurator calculates total weight live (QTY x LBS EACH).
-Services Needed toggles map to accessorial codes that the rating engine uses to include or exclude surcharges from each carrier's rate.
+The pallet configurator calculates total weight live.
+Services Needed toggles map to accessorial codes the rating engine uses to include or exclude surcharges.
 No freight class or NMFC code is required — Warp prices flat per pallet.

 Compare live rates and select the best option

 The rating engine queries every available carrier and mode on the lane in under 3 seconds.
-The Best Option tag is assigned to the carrier with the lowest all-inclusive per-pallet cost on the lane.
-The $14/pallet savings badge compares Warp's direct rate against the retail rate for the same capacity through a traditional broker or terminal carrier.
+The Best Option tag goes to the lowest all-inclusive per-pallet cost.
 Rates are locked once you click Continue — no reclassification, no post-delivery adjustments.

 Dashboard Home with Top Warp LTL Lanes rate cards

-Top Lanes pre-rates your most common origin against high-volume destinations using your account's historical lane patterns and the network's live capacity.
-Quick Book skips the manual quote form — it pre-fills origin, destination, mode, and last-used pallet config so you can ship a known lane in two clicks.
-The Warp Price column shows the all-inclusive per-pallet rate.
-Retail shows what the same capacity costs through a traditional terminal LTL carrier.
-Savings is the percentage delta.
+Top Lanes pre-rates your most common origin against high-volume destinations using your account's historical lane patterns and live network capacity.
+Quick Book pre-fills origin, destination, mode, and last-used pallet config so you can ship a known lane in two clicks.

 Open shipment detail with live GPS map and 4-stage progress

-API keys give programmatic access to quoting, booking, tracking, invoices, and document download across all four modes (LTL, FTL, cargo van, box truck).
-Webhook URLs receive HMAC-signed POST requests on every shipment milestone (Booked, Picking Up, In Transit, Delivered, Exception) — your endpoint verifies the signature and ingests the JSON payload.
-Full API reference at developer.wearewarp.com.
-Dark Mode applies to the entire dashboard UI.
+API keys give programmatic access to quoting, booking, tracking, invoices, and documents across all four modes.
+Webhook URLs receive HMAC-signed POST requests on every milestone.
+Full API reference at wearewarp.com/freight-api.

 Pricing model: flat per-pallet vs NMFC class with reclassification